Alex-soc14/cybersecurity-compliance-assessment/compliance/nis2-assessment.md

 - Define roles and responsibilities for information security.
 - Establish a defined periodic risk review process.
 - Document and retain evidence of risk reviews and management approval.

+  ---

+## NIS2 Article 21(2)(b)

+### Requirement

+Incident handling.

+### Assessment

+**Status:** Non-Compliant

+### Evidence

+- Security incidents can be reported to the IT department.
+- No formal Incident Response Procedure exists.
+- Incident response roles and responsibilities are not formally defined.
+- No formal post-incident review process is documented.

+### Identified Gaps

+1. No formal Incident Response Procedure.
+2. Incident response roles and responsibilities are not defined.
+3. No documented post-incident review and lessons-learned process.

+### Risk

+The lack of a structured incident response process may lead to delayed or inconsistent responses to cybersecurity incidents, increasing their potential operational and security impact.

+### Recommended Actions

+- Develop and formally approve an Incident Response Procedure.
+- Define incident response roles and responsibilities.
+- Establish incident classification and escalation criteria.
+- Define a process for documenting incidents and conducting post-incident reviews.
+- Periodically test the incident response process.